rss2019-13/rss2019-13.github.io/labs/5/README.md

 ###*Sensor Model (Nada)*
 Once we had determined particle positions with the motion model, the sensor model used LIDAR data to filter particles based on probability.
 In this way, we were able to use our LIDAR sensor data and the robot's current particle distribution, and compute the probability of receiving our LIDAR readings given the car location denoted by each particle in our motion model distribution.
 We then used these probabilities to update particle weights and determine the most likely car position.

-We calculated each particle’s likelihood based on four factors: the probability of detecting a known obstacle in the map, the probability of a short measurement, the probability of a very large/missed measurement, and the probability of a random measurement.
+We calculated each particle's likelihood based on four factors: the probability of detecting a known obstacle in the map, the probability of a short measurement, the probability of a very large/missed measurement, and the probability of a random measurement.

 These probabilities were defined as followed: